 Cusco is easily the most popular city in Peru.
-Not surprising either, because it itself is very interesting and has a lot of things to offer.
-And in case you have the inclination to explore the region of Cusco, this city can be a perfect base for all your expeditions.
+Not surprising either, as it is very interesting and has a lot of things to offer.
+And in case you have the inclination to explore the region of Cusco, the city is the perfect base for all your expeditions.

-For me one of the most interesting places near Cusco, is charming town of Pisac and the Inca ruins located just above it, on a hill.
-The narrow streets of Pisac, its small central square with the market, as well as located on a hill, ruins with extensive traces of the former Inca Empire, lend a unique character for this town.
+For me, one of the most interesting places near Cusco, is the charming town of Pisac and the Inca ruins located on the hill above it.
+The narrow streets of Pisac include with small central square, market, and ruins with extensive traces of the former Inca Empire; lend a unique character to this town.
 It is one of the best thing to see in Cusco region.

 How to get to Pisac?

 You can reach Pisac by bus, taxi, or even on foot.
-Last option is rather only for those of you who miss long walks and have a lot of time.
+The last option, however, is only for those of you who love long walks and have a lot of time.
 You can also go there on your own or with a tour.
 It all depends on how much money you have and simply what you prefer.

-If you will choose basic tour (not private one), it will be a fast trip, in the package with other cities and ruins located in the Sacred Valley of the Inca (Pisac, Ollantaytambo and perhaps Chinchero), without too much time for resting, admiring, trekking.
-This option is ideal for those of you who do not have time to stay a little bit longer in the region of Cusco, or do not like walk too much, or do not want to organize the trip by themselves.
+If you choose a basic tour (not a private one), it will be a fast trip.
+This package includes other cities and ruins located in the Sacred Valley of the Inca (Pisac, Ollantaytambo and perhaps Chinchero); without too much time for resting, admiring and trekking.
+This option is ideal for those of you who do not have time to stay a little bit longer in the region of Cusco, do not like walk too much, or do not want to organize the trip by themselves.

 For those of you who have at least two days available I recommend a completely different option.
-Spend one day in Pisac and do nice easy trekking there.
-Then during the second day visit Chinchero, Moray, Maras and maybe Ollantaytambo (if you start the tour very early in the morning, around 6 am).
+Spend one day in Pisac and do some nice easy trekking there.
+Then during the second day, visit Chinchero, Moray, Maras and maybe Ollantaytambo (if you start the tour very early in the morning, around 6 AM).

 Why Pisac for whole day?

-My suggestion for a successful day with Pisac ruins in the lead role
+My suggestion for a successful day with the Pisac ruins as the main attraction

 The best option is to start the trip very early in the morning.
-You should leave Cusco no later than at 7 am to take a bus or taxi to the viewpoint (mirador), located a few kilometers before Pisac.
+You should leave Cusco no later than at 7 AM and take a bus or taxi to the viewpoint (mirador), located a few kilometers before Pisac.

 Here you can enjoy the view of the wide valley of Urubamba and then I recommend you make a small trek towards Pisac.

-You have to find the path leading straight to the town – shortcut, thanks to which you will cut the main road, which in this part has a lot of turns.
-The matter is not so simple, but if you will be very careful, you will notice it.
-Descent at that abbreviation takes about 45 minutes.
+You have to find the shortcut path leading straight to the town, due to which you will cut through the main road (this part of the walk has a lot of turns).
+This descent takes about 45 minutes.

-After arriving to the town, I recommend you to choose a taxi, which will take you up the hill, where the entrance to the ruins is located.
+After arriving at the town, I recommend that you take a taxi up the hill, where the entrance to the ruins is located.
 Here you can start trekking, initially traversing the ruins, and then, going down towards the town of Pisac, through beautiful agricultural terraces.

 With this option, you will save a lot of energy, strength and possibly avoid or minimize the risk of altitude sickness.

-Of course, as someone has great physical condition, and spent already some time on the high altitude, may hike up the hill from the town of Pisac till the ruins and then come back with the same route to the town.
-This option is definitely harder because the first part of the hike, about 2 hours, leads only uphill, but definitely cheaper because you do not have to pay for a taxi.
-Options like this always belongs to you.
+Of course, if you have a great physical condition and have already spent some time in the high altitude, you could be able to hike up the hill from the town of Pisac till the ruins and then come back with the same route to the town.
+This option is definitely harder because the first part of the hike, about 2 hours, is a steady uphill; but definitely cheaper because you do not have to pay for a taxi.

 What are the costs?

-The bus to Pisac costs maximum 4-5 Peruvian Nuevo Sol (PEN).
-The cheapest is the local bus.
-A little bit more expensive but also faster are small buses.
+The bus to Pisac costs a maximum of 5 Peruvian Soles (PEN).
+The cheapest alternative (besides walking) is the local bus.
+A little bit more expensive than this, and a little faster are small buses.
 The prices of a taxi are difficult to identify because the individual drivers usually set the prices.

 Admission fee to the ruins is included in the so-called Boleto Turistico.
-It is a special ticket valid for 10 days, which opens the door to a number of tourist attractions.
-That pleasure costs 130 PEN, which is at this moment around 44 $.
+It is a special ticket valid for 10 days, which enables access to a number of tourist attractions.
+That pleasure costs 130 PEN, which is around $45.
 You can also set the validity of the ticket for two days.
-Then the cost of the ticket will be cut by almost half, to the amount of 70 PEN.
+Then the cost of the ticket will be cut by almost half, to 70 PEN.
 However, with this option, only some of the attractions will be available to you.

-If you will decide to take a taxi from Pisac to the ruins, for this pleasure you will have to pay not less than about 25 – 30 PEN.
-If you will choose this option, I recommend you to ask the driver to drop you off further than just at the gate, which is where tickets control is.
+If you decide to take a taxi from Pisac to the ruins, you can expect to pay at least 25 – 30 PEN.
+With this option, I recommend asking the driver to drop you off further than just at the gate, which is where the ticket control is.
 Doing this you will save around 20 minutes of walking.

 After arriving, you need to go through all the ruins and follow the route in the direction to Pisac.

 It is a beautifully laid out trail, you cannot get lost.
-In this option you will not have to do the same route in both sides.
+With this option you will not have to do the same route on both sides.

 After reaching Pisac, it will be impossible to avoid passing through the local tiny central square and market.
-You can find here a lot of things, but I am not sure if it is worth to buy anything there, because the same things can be found in Cusco, or in Chinchero, and sometimes much cheaper.
+You can find a lot of things here, however, it may not be worth making any purchases, as identical items can be found in Cusco or Chinchero, sometimes for much cheaper.

 Where to stop for a meal?

-Definitely in Pisac.
-You can always find here something delicious to eat.
+In Pisac, you can always find here something delicious to eat.
 Look for a small restaurant/cafe bar with a great botanical garden outside.
 I do not remember the name of this place, but it was my favorite one.
-The prices of the plate are very affordable around 18-25 PEN and the quality is just amazing.
+The prices of the plate are very affordable, around 18-25 PEN, and the quality is just amazing.

 On the way back to Cusco – visit the ZOO

-As a perfect ending of the trip to Pisac, I highly recommend you to visit a zoo, located on the road Pisac- Cusco.
+As a perfect ending of the trip to Pisac, I highly recommend you to visit the zoo, located on the road from Pisac to Cusco.
 How to find it?
-Just ask the bus driver to stop near the zoo, and for sure he will understand you and fulfill your request.
-For this attraction you need up to 30-40 minutes.
-There are, among others, llamas, alpacas, vicuñas, condors.
-The cost of the entrance is only 5 PEN and the joy from the meeting with the most popular Peruvian animals, priceless.
+Just ask the bus driver to stop near the zoo, and he will be able to fulfil your request.
+For this attraction, you need up to 30-40 minutes.
+There are, among others; llamas, alpacas, vicuñas, condors.
+The cost of the entrance is only 5 PEN and the joy from the meeting with the most popular Peruvian animals is priceless.